NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Setup hooks {#setup-hooks}

-- `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.
 - `setuptoolsBuildHook` to build a wheel using `setuptools`.
 - `setuptoolsCheckHook` to run tests with `python setup.py test`.
 - `sphinxHook` to build documentation and manpages using Sphinx.